-Our board of directors has determined that Robert McNamara, Brett Robertson and Alexander Vos are independent directors.

-Mr. Gunstream is not independent under the Nasdaq Rules as a result of his position as our Chief Executive Officer.
+Our board of directors has determined that upon closing of this offering, , and will be independent directors.
+Mr. Gunstream is not independent under the Nasdag Rules as a result of his position as our Chief Executive Officer.
 Ted Davis and Irene Davis are not independent under the Nasdaq Rules as a result of their prior employment with us.
 Messrs.
 Grossman, Herzick and Mackowski are not independent under the Nasdaq Rules as a result of their employment with Telegraph Hill Partners.
 In making these determinations, our board of directors applied the standards set forth in the Nasdaq Rules and in Rule 10A-3 under the Exchange Act.
-In evaluating the independence of Ms. Robertson and Messrs.
-McNamara and Vos, our board of directors considered their current and historical employment, any compensation we have given to them, any transactions we have with them, their beneficial ownership of our capital stock, their ability to exert control over us, all other material relationships they have had with us and the same facts with respect to their immediate family.
+In evaluating the independence of , our board of directors considered their current and historical employment, any compensation we have given to them, any transactions we have with them, their beneficial ownership of our capital stock, their ability to exert control over us, all other material relationships they have had with us and the same facts with respect to their immediate family.
 The board of directors also considered all other relevant facts and circumstances known to it in making this independence determination.
-In addition, Ms. Robertson and Messrs.
-McNamara and Vos are non-employee directors, as defined in Rule 16b-3 of the Exchange Act.
+In addition, , and are non-employee directors, as defined in Rule 16b-3 of the Exchange Act.